Route Planning 101

 Cuesheet

-When you make changes on the route, the cues in the left side panel are updated automatically.
-See Working with Cues for more detailed information.
+When you make changes to the route, the cues in the left side panel are updated automatically.
+See our guide on Cuesheets for more detailed information.

 Cue tips: